 In contrast to the built-in media player, VLC for Windows 8 we intend to add support for DVDs and VCDs out-of-the box as well as unencrypted Blu-Rays.
 All the features known from our current releases will be retained like a full fledged equalizer, video filters and superior support for subtitles.

-The video notes that the application has recently been relicensed to be compatible with various app stores like the Windows Store.
+The promotion notes that the application has recently been relicensed to be compatible with various app stores like the Windows Store.

 Any code touching the user interface created within this endeavor will be licensed under the GNU General Public License Version 2 or later (GPLv2+), possibly with an exception for the Windows Store if needed.